kingroryg/lprimeroo.github.io.old/_posts/2024-12-15-steer-llama-3.md

 The concept builds on the idea that we can identify directions in the model's latent space that correspond to specific attributes (like politeness, formality, or technical depth).
 By adding or subtracting along these directions, we can "steer" the model's outputs.

 In this post, we'll focus on creating a politeness steering vector, which allows us to guide the model between polite, courteous responses and more direct, concise ones.
-This has practical applications in tailoring content to different audiences and contexts.

-## Setting Up the Environment

 First, we need to set up our environment with the necessary libraries: